study-group-lit/lit/README.md

 ## Installation

 **Guarantees:**
-- We guarantee that the code will work on Last, except running `candc` (recasting)
+- We guarantee that the code will work on Last, except running `candc`
+- `candc` is required to generate CCG derivations for recasting found in `recasting/quantifier_monotonicity`

 **Requirements:**
 - Python3.9 (tested with version `3.9.2`.
 Newer versions might work, but are not supported)
-- Last cluster (other system setups may work)
+- CLuster (other system setups may work)
 - C&C (required for recasting `recasting/quantifier_monotonicity/ccg_parse.py`)
 - Linux, as `candc` does not run on MacOS